alexandersandberg/alexandersandberg.com/content/about.md

 ## Mission

-Thanks to my curiosity, I’ve had the opportunity and will to pursue many different creative things; web development, graphic design, industrial design, writing, programming, photography, lettering, CAD, among others.
+Thanks to my curiosity, I’ve had the opportunity and will to pursue many different creative things; web development, graphic design, industrial design, writing, programming, lettering, CAD, among many others.

-This pursuit of new knowledge has made me into the interdisciplinary, borderless creative that I am today.
-I’ve learned to work and communicate among people with different backgrounds.
+This pursuit of new knowledge has made me into the _interdisciplinary, borderless creative_ that I am today.
+I’ve learned to work and communicate with people from different backgrounds.

-My goal is to find a job/mission that I not just want to do, but _live_; something that I don’t mind sacrificing my free time for.
-Something I would do even if money was not an issue.

-Meanwhile, I want to help bring humanity forward in some way, either directly through my life’s work, or indirectly by donating time or money to a relevant cause.
+My goal is to apply this knowledge in a way that helps _bring humanity forward_, in some way, either directly through my life’s work or indirectly by donating time or money to a relevant cause.

 ## Timeline